-Example 1: Enabling specificity advice for asthma at the organization level
+Example 1: Enabling advice for asthma at the organization level

 - 1. Open the Speech Recognition ribbon and click Manage Advice Filters. - 2.
 In the left panel (tree view) select your organization.
-In the right panel, open the Specificity tab.
 The right panel lists all diagnoses and specifiers included in the organization's content pack licenses. - 3.
 Scroll down to Asthma in the Advice column.
 In the base content pack, asthma is listed with two specifiers: Severity and Smoking status. - 4.
 Activate the Display check box for both specifiers. - 5.
 Click Save.

-Specificity advice is now enabled for asthma (severity) and asthma (smoking status) for all sites, groups and users in the organization, and the corresponding Display check boxes are activated at those levels.
+Advice is now enabled for asthma (severity) and asthma (smoking status) for all sites, groups and users in the organization, and the corresponding Display check boxes are activated at those levels.

-Example 2: Disabling specificity advice for asthma at the group level
+Example 2: Disabling advice for asthma at the group level